Handling of Deletes

 In data warehouses and databases, deleted Events are handled during the deduplication process when primary keys are defined for the Destination tables.
 Read Loading Data in a Database and Loading Data to a Data Warehouse for details on the deduplication process.

-In the case when no primary keys are defined, the deleted Events are not deduplicated; the append-only approach is taken, and the ingested data is appended at the end in the Destination tables.
+If no primary keys are defined, the deleted Events are not deduplicated; the append-only approach is taken, and the ingested data is appended at the end in the Destination tables.
 However, to identify a deleted Event, Hevo updates the metadata columns in the Event as follows:

 Sets the metadata column,